Dragory/Knub/README.md

 plugin dependencies.

 The primary goals for Knub are:
-* **Automatic context-awareness** — plugin instances are restricted to their plugin context unless deliberately opted out
+* **Safety first** — Knub aims to make it easy to write safe code by default
 * **Predictability** — any "magic" within Knub should be easy to reason about, and ideally the magic is left out in the first place
+* **Automatic context-awareness** — guild plugins only have access to the context of the guild (server) they're loaded in by default
 * **Extensive built-in functionality** — for common bot requirements

 ## Documentation